THE ART OF WORLD WAR II: The John Noott Collection

 Other artworks in the collection range from sketches by Vogue fashion illustrators forced to flee Paris, and art from one Beano cartoonist that turned their hand to cartography to aid General Montgomery in North Africa.

 Original paintings included in the exhibition depict scenes in and out of battle from each branch of the armed forces.
 See the war unfold through oil and canvas in the air, on sea, and on land.

-Collector John Noott also knows how wide reaching the impact of the war was on a personal level, having grown up in wartime Britain.
-He was seven years old in 1939, and remembers clearly many nights in air raid shelters and his fathers’ service with the Local Defence Volunteers after work (later to become the Home Guard, or ‘Dad’s Army’).
-These lived experiences inspired him to gather the collection throughout his own career, which will now be put on display for the first time in Oxfordshire.
+Collector John Noott also knows how wide-reaching the impact of the war was on a personal level, having grown up in wartime Britain.
+He was seven years old in 1939, and remembers clearly many nights in air raid shelters and his father’s service with the Local Defence Volunteers after work (later to become the Home Guard, or ‘Dad’s Army’).
+These lived experiences inspired him to gather the collection throughout his own career.

 John will make the collection available to hire for exhibition through the Soldiers of Oxfordshire Museum, enabling museum visitors around the country to see this incredible collection as we approach the 80th anniversary of the end of the Second World War.